magdafairfax/bookkeeping_demo/src/Readme.md

 given transaction interfce.
 The relationsship between Transactions and Tags is one to many.

-I edcreat a bidirectional association with a @OneToMany annotation on the parent side of the relationship and a @ManyToOne annotation on the child side of the relationship.
+I created a bidirectional association with a @OneToMany annotation on the parent side of the relationship and a @ManyToOne annotation on the child side of the relationship.
 With annotation @@ManyToOne and @OneToMany is very easy to implement all methods given in Transaction interface.